Cartoon Network

 Suit preview — stats comparison before purchase

-Shop distinguished free and premium suits through clear visual hierarchy — stats alongside price so children could evaluate value, not just desirability.
+Shop distinguished free and premium suits through clear visual hierarchy, with stats alongside price so children could evaluate value and not just desirability.
 Preview let players see any suit animate and compare stats before committing.
+New suits tied to CN's programming calendar created natural urgency without countdown timers.

 Purchase Confirmation & Parental Consent